Sutaai/sutaai.me/src/content/spec/about.md

 ## Stuff I want to do

 - next gen: current next personnal PC build. will be overpowered, overspec'ed. will replace my current rig, which will be repurposed to become a [NAS](https://en.wikipedia.org/wiki/Network-attached_storage) with estimated ~10TB with RAID 5 (not current disk space available).
+I will make a blog post once this happen.

 My avatar comes from the "[Endlessness](https://open.spotify.com/album/51CQQ3tQLRZlZJZ5jcpoGE)" album cover, by "[Nala Sinephro](https://open.spotify.com/artist/2h5syT5XdsQgKLq8Yn1klO)".